expo/expo/docs/pages/app-signing/local-credentials.md

 You can usually get away with not being a code signing expert by [letting EAS handle it for you](managed-credentials.md).
 However, there are cases where some users might want to manage their project keystore, certificates and profiles on their own.

-If you would like to manage your own app signing credentials, you can use `credentials.json` to give EAS Build relative paths to the credentials on your local filesystem and their associated passwords in order to use them to sign your builds.
+If you would like to manage your own app signing credentials, you can use `credentials.json` to give EAS Build relative paths to the credentials on your local file system and their associated passwords in order to use them to sign your builds.

 ## credentials.json